vlang/vsl/vcl/README.md

 ## Loading OpenCL dynamically

 By default VCL uses OpenCL loading the library statically.
-If you want to use OpenCL dynamically, you can use the `-d dlopencl` flag.
+If you want to use OpenCL dynamically, you can use the `-d dlopencl` flag, if you want little bit better performance with Loading dynamically, you can use two `-d dlopencl -d globalcl` flags.

-> NOTE: It will require to compile your program with the `-enable-globals` flag.
+> NOTE: `-d dlopencl -d globalcl` flags will require to compile your program with the `-enable-globals` flag.

 By default it will look for the OpenCL library in the system path and all the known locations for OpenCL libraries (like `/usr/lib` and `/usr/local/lib`) and load the first